-The Trust will be working towards a full merger with The CHANGE Partnership Schools in Essex.
-The four CHANGE schools will transfer to the Compass Partnership on January 1st 2022.
-A transition plan has been developed for the Autumn Term with the Compass CEO acting as interim CEO for CHANGE and the CHANGE Finance Director acting as interim FD for Compass.
-The ESFA have approved both appointments.
+The four CHANGE schools transferred to the Compass Partnership on January 1st 2022.
+In the autumn term 2021 as part of the transition plan the Compass CEO acted as interim CEO for CHANGE and the CHANGE Finance Director acted as interim FD for Compass.
+The ESFA approved both appointments.